MariolaH/my-pseudocode/pseudocode.md

         If True
             PROCEED
         IF False
             STOP

 ```
 ```

 STEP 2 PREPARE ENVIRONMENT

-    IF Space === clean
+    IF cleanSpace === True
         PROCEED
-    ELSE
+    IF cleanSpace === False
         STOP

 ```
 ```

 STEP 3 TURN STOVE ON

-    1. put pan on stove element
+    1. Put pan on stove element

-    2. turn stove on to medium
+    2. Turn stove on to medium

-    3. let pan heat up for 2 mins

 ```